MRHER: Model-based Relay Hindsight Experience Replay for Sequential Object Manipulation Tasks with Sparse Rewards: Related Work

 \section{Related Work}

-The main focus of our work is to enhance the sample efficiency of sparse-reward multi-goal RL.
-One approach to improve sample efficiency is through goal relabeling method, which can be categorized into hindsight relabeling, relabeling by learning, and foresight \cite{liu_goal-conditioned_2022}.
+The main focus of our work is to enhance the sample efficiency of sparse-reward goal-conditioned tasks, which is related to HER-based methods and Model-based RL.

-\paragraph{Hindsight relabeling} Inspired by the ability of humans to learn from failure experiences, hindsight relabeling is introduced in multi-goal RL by Hindsight Experience Replay (HER) \cite{andrychowicz_hindsight_2017}, which enables the agent to learn more information from failure trajectories to improves the sample efficiency under sparse rewards.
-After HER, many methods for improving goal selection have been proposed.
+\paragraph{HER-Based Methods} Inspired by the ability of humans to learn from failure experiences, Hindsight Experience Replay (HER) \cite{andrychowicz_hindsight_2017} was proposed in sparse-reward Goal-Conditioned RL (GCRL), which relabels the expected goals and enables the agent to learn from failure trajectories.
+HER is effective in long-horizon reaching tasks \cite{andrychowicz_hindsight_2017}, but not in sequential manipulation tasks \cite{Manela_Biess_2022}.

+To improve the sample efficiency of HER, a number of HER-based methods have been proposed.
 Curriculum-guided HER (CHER) \cite{fang_curriculum-guided_2019} selects appropriate goals for relabeling by dynamically balancing goal proximity and diversity.
-Maximum Entropy-based Prioritization (MEP) \cite{zhao_maximum_2019} prioritizes goal sampling from trajectories with maximum entropy.
-To address the long horizon problems, Maximum Entropy Goal Achievement \cite{kuang_goal_2020} optimizes the original goals to encourage agents to explore sparse areas of the goal space, particularly the edges of the space.
-Different from previous works, RoMo-HER uses historical trajectories to model and predict future goals for goal relabeling
+To address the long horizon problems, Maximum Entropy Goal Achievement (MEGA) \cite{kuang_goal_2020} optimizes the expected goals to encourage agents to explore sparse areas of the goal space, particularly the edges of the space.
+Filtered-HER \cite{Manela_Biess_2021} was the first to identify the issue of INNR and utilizes a filter to remove misleading samples.
+Different from Filtered-HER, Sequential-HER (SHER) \cite{Manela_Biess_2022} breaks down a continuous task into a set of sequential subtasks and transfers the previous policy to the next one to solve the INNR problem.
+To achieve self-guided exploration, Relay Hindsight Experience Replay (RHER) \cite{luo_relay_2022} designs a multi-goal \& multi-subtasks network to learn multiple subtasks simultaneously and utilize the previous policy to guide the next one.
+However RHER learns without dynamics models, so it cannot improve its sample efficiency by predict future trajectories.

-\paragraph{Relabeling by learning} To expand the range of markable goals, G-HER \cite{bai_guided_2019} uses a conditional generative recurrent neural network (RNN) to explicitly model the relationship between policy level and goals, generating a goal with a high average return value under the current policy for relabeling.
-Hindsight Goal Generation (HGG) \cite{ren_exploration_2019} uses a goal generator to generate one or more hindsight goals based on the distance between the current state and the actual goal.
-Graph-based Hindsight Goal Generation (G-HGG) \cite{bing_complex_2022} is an improved algorithm of HGG, which solves operational tasks with obstacles by selecting the posterior goals based on the shortest distance in the obstacle avoidance map.
-In contrast to G-HER, HGG, and G-HGG, RoMo-HER models the relationship between the current state, action, and next state, and predicts future trajectories for goal relabeling.